uscore2/uscore2.github.io/_partners/viggiano.md

 ![alt text](/images/viggiano.png "Viggiano – Italy")

 ## DISASTER AND RISK REDUCTION ACTIVITIES
-The Municipal Civil Protection Plan is in preparation.
+The Municipal Civil Protection Plan was completed and approved in 2014.
 Localized structural and non-structural interventions for Disaster Risk Reduction.
 Insights are provided by the LGSAT.

 ## Visit the city's website:
   [Câmara Municipal da Amadora](http://www.comuneviggiano.it/)